yakomaxa/micanpymol/README.md

 # micanpymol
 Wrapper to run mican from pymol (currently only for pymol with python3.x)

 You need mican binary in your PATH.
+If you launch pymol from GUI, PATH variable may differ from ones launched from CUI.
+So it's better to give the full-path for mican inside the script.

 First, load this script:
  run micanpymol.py